cloudsponge/better-sharing-js/README.md

 [![Build Status](https://api.travis-ci.org/cloudsponge/better-sharing-js.svg?branch=main)](https://travis-ci.org/cloudsponge/better-sharing-js)

-BetterSharing adds a better way to send email referrals by creating a form that you can add to any page.
+Better Sharing adds a better way to send email referrals by creating a form that you can add to any page.

 ## Installation

 Add this HTML content to the page to specify where the form should be added, otherwise, we'll pick a place for you:

-    <div class="bettersharing-inline-email-form">The Better Sharing inline email form will load here.</div>
+    <div class="better-sharing-inline-email-form">The Better Sharing inline email form will load here.</div>

 Add the script to your page: